BOARD OF DIRECTORS

 Immanuel is a bilingual criminal lawyer for Legal Aid Ontario.
 He currently works at various courthouses and locations around the city, providing support to the duty counsel program.
 Before moving to the public sector, Immanuel worked at a union-side labour and employment firm in downtown Toronto.
 He is a founding member of the Federation of Asian Canadian Lawyers, and served on their board of directors for five years.
 He joined the Board of Reel Asian in order to continue to support the arts and diversity.
 In his spare time, Immanuel plays as much tennis as he can.
 He is a fan of Fifth Generation Chinese Cinema.

-Dave is a Regional Manager at National Bank and has over 20 years experience in the financial services industry.
+Dave is a Regional Vice President, GTA Central & East at National Bank and has over 20 years experience in the financial services industry.
 National Bank has been a proud sponsor of the Reel Asian Film Festival for four consecutive years.
 Dave has had an active role in this partnership and is committed to supporting the growth of a strong and vibrant Asian community here in the GTA.
 Dave joined as a Member of the Reel Asian Film Festival Board in January 2014, and is honoured to represent the continuation of National Bank’s long-standing commitment to developing the cultural and economic development of their surrounding communities.
 Dave is on the Advisory Council for the School of Accounting & Finance at Ryerson University and holds a MBA from Dalhousie University.

 CHAIR EMERITUS & FOUNDER